User Guide

 Important requirements

-• If unspecified, Event will be automatically added as a One Time Event.
+- If unspecified, Event will be automatically added as a

 Extra Notes

-• If the year is not a Leap Year, inputting 29-02-YYYY will get bumped down to 28-02-YYYY for both START DATE and END DATE
+- If the year is not a Leap Year, inputting

 Example Usages